-So today, just take a moment to look at your floor plan (as we mapped it out yesterday in this post), and assess how you use the space based on the nine life areas.
+In this post, we’ll take a moment to look at your feng shui floor plan, and assess how you can best use the space based on the nine life areas.

 For some of you – especially those of you in smaller spaces like studios or one bedroom apartments – this will not take long because you don’t really have that many options for what to do with the space.
 Others might have a number of guest rooms, or just a lot of options with how you can position your life within the walls of you home.
 But everyone can benefit from considering where you do what.

 Please remember: I subscribe to the Hitchhiker’s Guide to the Galaxy school of feng shui, meaning I always suggest NOT PANICKING.
 If one of your life areas is in your bathroom, or lies outside your house or in your garage, this is totally, 100% fine and workable!
 (We’ll talk more about how to work with these conditions later.)
 Feng shui is just about doing the best you can with what you have and where you are.
 There is always something that you can do to improve your harmonious flow, and the idea is to get into a harmonious life momentum and then to let it carry you along to more and more positive situations and conditions.

 In other words, whether or not you can change how you use a certain area, and whether or not that area lies within your floor plan, you can still activate the associated energies in your life.
 Today, we just happen to be talking about what you do where, and how you designate the rooms (if you happen to have that option).